linz/qgis-scriptassistant-plugin/docs/overview.rst

 ``reload()`` is used to reload the test module.
 This allows the tests to be edited using an external text editor and then recompiled in QGIS.
 This functionality can be switched off in settings if it isn't required.

-Running a test will also apply that test as the default action for the Run Tests button - to repetitively run the same test, there is no need to select it from the test list again and again, just click on Run Tests after the first run.
+Running a test will also apply that test as the default action for the Test Scripts button - to repetitively run the same test, there is no need to select it from the test list again and again, just click on Test Scripts after the first run.

 Running all tests
 -----------------